GibilGibil

 What happens during gibil destroy

-1. CLI reads ~/.gibil/instances/<name>.json
+1. CLI reads ~/.gibil/instances/<name>.json (includes provider name)

-2. DELETE server from Hetzner API
+3. DELETE server from that provider's API

-3. DELETE SSH key from Hetzner API
+4. DELETE SSH key from that provider's API

-4. Remove local keys from ~/.gibil/keys/<name>/
+5. Remove local keys from ~/.gibil/keys/<name>/

-5. Remove local metadata from ~/.gibil/instances/<name>.json
+6. Remove local metadata from ~/.gibil/instances/<name>.json

 If you forget to destroy, the TTL handles it.
 The server has a scheduled shutdown that fires after your specified TTL expires.